 Cost: The installation of vinyl siding costs around $3 to $8 per square foot (including labor).

 Nature’s most substantial element is stone.
 Stone is something that can go through any harsh weather conditions still stand straight.
 Yes!
 Stone is also an exterior siding material.
-You might have seen country houses, the materials used in building them are either stone or brick.

 Stone gives a raw, upscale, and decorative look to the house.
 It is like a one-time investment, and once you have them installed, you won’t need to look for a change shortly (unless you want to change it).

 It can endure any harsh weather conditions (as said above), be it torrential rainfall, heavy wind, or extreme heat.

 There are many options to choose from, like, limestone, slate, granite, and other natural stones.
 The only negative point is its high installation cost, but you can also go for a stone veneer, which is as durable as the original one but will cost you half.

 Cost: The installation cost of stone siding will cost you around $15 to $30, while the stone veneer will cost between $6 to $9 per square foot.